Sheriff: Kansas man accused of rape of 14-year-old - NewsBreak

 Sheriff: Kansas man accused of rape of 14-year-old

 SHAWNEE COUNTY—Law enforcement authorities are investigating a suspect for alleged sex crimes.
 Just after 4 p.m.
-Tuesday,...salinapost.com
+Tuesday,...hutchpost.com

 SHAWNEE COUNTY—Law enforcement authorities are investigating a suspect for alleged sex crimes.
 Just after 4 p.m.
-Tuesday,...salinapost.com
+Tuesday,...hutchpost.com

 Comments / 0